-One of the biggest challenges for people taking care of elderly parents with Alzheimer's or dementia is dealing with outbursts of agitation and aggression.
-There are so many complex pieces of the puzzle in regard to anticipating the outburst, handling their behavior in a public place and so on.
+One of the biggest challenges for people taking care of elderly parents with Alzheimer’s disease (AD) or other types of dementia is dealing with outbursts of agitation and aggression.

-Techniques for managing AD aggression such as re-directing their attention or medication can certainly help, but Cindy Steele, an RN and Nurse Scholar for Copper Ridge, a residential care community located in Utah, says the key is finding out what is causing the outburst.
-"Dismissing aggression as a normal behavior associated with Alzheimer's doesn't enable the caregiver to fix whatever is causing the outburst," says Steele.
-"Why do they seem to get upset?
-What causes it?"
+Techniques for managing AD aggression, such as redirecting their attention or medication, can certainly help.
+However, Cindy Steele, RN, nurse scholar for Copper Ridge, a residential care community located in Utah, says the key to handling anger and aggression is finding out what is causing the outburst.
+“Dismissing aggression as a normal behavior associated with Alzheimer’s doesn’t enable the caregiver to fix whatever is causing the outburst,” explains Steele.
+“Why do they seem to get upset?
+What causes it?”

 Steele focuses on behavior management for Alzheimer’s and dementia patients and she says agitation and aggression are typically caused by one or more of the following five factors.

 - Cognitive Impairment

 Sometimes caregivers overestimate what their parent is capable of accomplishing.
 If the individual is asked to do a task and they are not able to complete it, they can get upset and frustrated, which results in an outburst.
 Caregivers must adjust their expectations to match their loved ones’ capabilities and remember the nature of the degenerative disease.
 A dementia patient’s abilities will continue to decline over time, which means your expectations and approach must be shifted continually.

 Steele says that around 40 percent of people with with this condition develop depression due to a neurochemical imbalance in the brain.
 Anxiety disorders and delusions are also quite common.
 Once these imbalances are identified and diagnosed, medication can be prescribed that has proven to help tremendously with emotional and behavioral symptoms.